N3XT191/mensa-menus/README.md

 It will show the Dinner Menus after 14:00 (your system time) and next day's lunch after 21:00.

+## Fuzzy matching

+Thanks to RobinJadoul, you can also use abbreviations and it tries to find a matching group:

+use `menus z` for zentrum, `menus ps` for polysnack

 ## Known bugs